-When you hear the words ‘self care’, what’s the first thing that pops into your head?
-You may have thought of your nighttime skincare routine, a much-needed spa day, or your work/life balance.
-We’re going to guess you didn’t think about self care for your feet.
+When you hear the phrase self-care, your mind might immediately picture your nighttime skincare routine, a much-needed spa day, or your work/life balance.
+We’re going to guess you didn’t think about self-care for your feet.

 In some cases, the stress and shock placed on your feet exceed their capacity and you may start experiencing pain.
-Your body is telling you something is wrong, and while there are many types of foot pain, plantar fasciitis is one of the most common among them.
+Your body is telling you something is wrong, and while there are many types of foot pain, plantar fasciitis is one of the most common.

-Your plantar fascia is the bowstring-shaped ligament that connects your heel to the front of your foot, acting as a shock absorber and supporter to the arch of your foot.
-When too much pressure or stress is placed on the plantar fascia, it can cause small tears and inflammation in the ligament, resulting in a sharp pain in your heel known as plantar fasciitis.
-This stabbing pain is often experienced in the morning when you wake up but also can occur after long periods of standing or after sitting.
+Your plantar fascia is the bowstring-shaped ligament that connects your heel to the front of your foot, and it acts as a shock absorber and supporter for the arch of your foot.
+When too much pressure or stress is placed on the plantar fascia it can cause small tears and inflammation in the ligament, resulting in a sharp pain in your heel known as plantar fasciitis.
+This stabbing pain is often experienced in the morning when you wake up but can also occur after long periods of standing or after sitting.

-While the exact cause of plantar fasciitis is unknown, there are some risk factors to be aware of, such as your exercise routine, the biomechanics of your feet, weight, and supportive shoes and socks.
+While the exact cause of plantar fasciitis is unknown, there are some risk factors to be aware of, such as your exercise routine, the biomechanics of your feet, and your weight.

-While there are a myriad of treatments to consider when looking for plantar fasciitis relief, from less invasive approaches like daily stretching all the way to surgery, you need to do what is best for you.
-However, specially designed compression socks for plantar fasciitis could be a helpful addition to your healing process.
+While there are myriad treatments to consider when looking for plantar fasciitis relief, from less invasive approaches like daily stretching all the way to surgery, you need to do what is best for you.
+However, specially designed compression socks for plantar fasciitis (or plantar fasciitis socks with arch support) could be a helpful addition to your healing process.

 The compression can also help relieve inflammation, energize your feet, and reduce swelling.
 All together, firm compression can help to relieve pain and speed up the potential for healing.

-Consider wearing plantar fasciitis relief socks during the times you suspect your plantar fasciitis is most likely to be triggered.
+Consider wearing plantar fasciitis socks during the times you suspect your plantar fasciitis is most likely to be triggered.
 For most people, plantar fasciitis flares up first thing in the morning.
 This happens because your plantar fascia has been resting in a shortened position while you sleep, but then quickly jerks into a deeper stretch when you take your first steps.
-Wearing your relief socks at night or putting them on and doing some stretches before you get out of bed can help alleviate this morning pain.
+Wearing specially designed socks for plantar fascia at night or putting them on and doing some stretches before you get out of bed can help alleviate this morning pain.

-Plantar fasciitis can typically occur when standing for long periods of time or after a period of sitting, so plantar fasciitis relief socks are great for everyday wear, coupled with the right shoe to provide good support.
+Plantar fasciitis can typically occur when standing for long periods of time or after a period of sitting, so plantar fasciitis socks are great for everyday wear, especially when coupled with the right shoe to provide good support.

-Plantar fasciitis relief socks may sound like they only come in black, white, and nude, but with Sockwell’s commitment to helping everyone Feel Better In Style, you can experience feeling better while looking great in stylish plantar fasciitis socks.
+Plantar fasciitis compression socks may sound like they only come in black, white, and nude, but with Sockwell’s commitment to helping everyone Feel Better in Style, you can experience feeling better while looking great in stylish plantar fasciitis socks.
 We pride ourselves on making the best compression socks for plantar fasciitis.

 Features of plantar fasciitis socks made by Sockwell include: